OpenTimeWatch-Project/.github/profile/README.md

     </ul>
     <br>
     <br>
-    This product is proudly made in India 🇮🇳
+    This project is proudly made in India 🇮🇳!
 </h3>